csalzano/exfil/README.md

 ## Sample Configuration File

-Create a file in the same directory as `exfil.sh` named `example.conf` and change all the example values to match your local and production environments. `production_root_path` is the user home directory you land in when connecting to the server via SSH, and it sometimes does not like a preceding slash.
+Create a file in the same directory as `exfil.sh` named `example.conf` and change all the example values to match your local and production environments.
+An explanation of each variable in the config file can be found below the sample.

 ```
 declare -A SITE=(